suhaib-mousa/Abp.Posts/blob-storing/digital-ocean.md

-# Using ABP's AWS Blob Storing Provider with DigitalOcean Spaces

 [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces) is an S3-compatible object storage service, making it possible to integrate seamlessly with ABP’s AWS Blob Storage Provider.
 This guide explains how to configure your ABP application to use DigitalOcean Spaces as a blob storage provider.

 ## Step 1: Install the AWS Blob Storage Provider